TxnLab/batch-asset-send/README.md

 ## JSON Configuration

 The application also accepts a JSON configuration file as input.
 Here is an example configuration file with all possible options shown.
 Any value left out is assumed 'false' or 0.
-Some of these options are conflicting to be specified together.
+Some of these options conflict with eachother if specified together.

 ```json
 {